vacationlabs/monad-transformer-benchmark/README.md

 * Blaze template which inserts "dynamic" values into the template, passed-in a arguments to the template.
 * Blaze template which has nothing dynamic about it.
 Every time you execute it, it results in the exact same markup, i.e. constant markup.
-* String interpolate template with constant markup.
+* String interpolated template with constant markup.
 I'm using the [Perl6 quasi-quoting library](http://hackage.haskell.org/package/interpolatedstring-perl6-0.9.0/docs/Text-InterpolatedString-Perl6.html) to deal with multi-line strings in Haskell.

 I was exepcting the following results in order of execution speed: